Transportation of Dangerous Goods (TDG) - Overview

 In most cases, there are three main groups of people who handle, offer for transport, or transport dangerous goods who must comply with TDG.
 These groups are:

-- Consignors - Anyone who ships the dangerous goods such as manufacturers, distributors, or member of the public.
+- Consignors - Anyone whose shipping name is on the shipping document or imports or has possession of the dangerous goods immediately before shipping dangerous goods such as manufacturers, distributors, or members of the public.

-- Carriers - Anyone who transports the dangerous goods such as trucking companies, air cargo companies, and marine shipping companies.
+- Carriers - Anyone who transports the dangerous goods such as trucking companies, air cargo companies, marine shipping companies, and members of the public.

-- Consignees - Anyone who receives the dangerous goods from a consignor.
+- Consignees - Anyone who receives the dangerous goods from a consignor or carrier.

 The TDG directorate has published a competency checklist.